In order to bring you the best organic produce, some ingredients may differ from those depicted.

 White bean salad with roasted cabbage, chimichurri, and soft-cooked eggs

-Searing cabbage is one of our favorite ways to transform the humble brassica into a center-plate crowd-pleaser.
-And pairing it with bold chimichurri, soft-cooked egg, and white bean salad?
+Roasting cabbage is one of our favorite ways to transform the humble brassica into a center-plate crowd-pleaser.
+And pairing it with bold chimichurri, soft-cooked eggs, and white bean salad?
 Well, that turns this meal into an event.

 In your bag